-In September 2015, the Internet was buzzing with comments over a blogger’s announcement that she had chosen to live in her favorite time period, the Victorian era, meaning that she would only wear the clothes and use the technology of the time period for the rest of her life (or at least until she needed to check the comments on her blog).
-The post caused quite a stir, and it raised the all important question, which era would you want to live in?
-Most people have their favorite eras of history, be it the Renaissance, or the '90s in Seattle, but rarely do we get to choose which time period(s) we would deposit ourselves in forever if we could.
-Imagine that you have a time machine and choose which historical era you want to live in.
+Which historical era would you want to live in?
+Most people have their favorite eras of history, be it the Renaissance, or the '90s in Seattle, but rarely do we get to choose which time period(s) we would deposit ourselves into forever if we could.
+Imagine that you have a time machine and could choose which historical era you want to live in.

 Different people will debate and disagree on what is the best time in history.
-Depending on what you can or can’t live without you might be surprised at when you’d prefer to live.
-Even though there’s no TARDIS to take you back to your favorite era, it’s a fun philosophical question to ask: what age would you want to live in?
+Depending on what you can or can’t live without, you might be surprised at the era you'd prefer.
+Even though there’s no TARDIS to take you back, it’s a fun philosophical question to ask: what age would you want to live in?
 Does it matter to you if the mortality rate is just under 90%?
-Or do you care that women can’t vote?
 Can you live without pizza?
-Find out who you are by looking through the historical eras on this list then voting up the eras you would want to live in the most!
+Find out who you are by looking through the historical eras on this list, then vote up the era you would want to live in the most!

 What You'd Do: You'd either be at the mall, the galleria, or a Black Flag show in some seedy dive in Hollywood.